 A Look at Yeast Infections

-Yeast infections are actually quite common, with 3 out of 4 women experiencing them at some point in their lifetime (and men can experience them too).
-For women, yeast infections are a common fungal infection that develops when there is too much yeast in your vagina.
+Yeast infections are actually quite common, with 3 out of 4 women experiencing them at some point in their lifetime (and men can experience them, too).
+For women, a yeast infection is a common fungal infection that develops when there is too much yeast in your vagina.
 Every woman has yeast in her vagina, and there is a certain amount that is healthy and normal.
 But when the bacteria in your vagina becomes unbalanced, it can lead to an overgrowth of a specific type of yeast called Candida, resulting in an uncomfortable yeast infection.

 Most yeast infections are mild and can clear up within a few days with OTC treatment or prescribed medications.
 But others can be more severe and may take up to two weeks to clear.
 Some mild yeast infections can occasionally go away without any treatment and the help of home remedies, but more often than not, you will need OTC or prescription medications to treat the yeast infection.